Grow Blog Traffic: 8 Things I Did To Double My Travel Blog Traffic In 1 Year

 6. I Asked For Help

 Instead of bashing my head against the wall when I didn’t understand something, I asked for help.
 It takes a long time to get used to the back end of blogging.
 I really wouldn’t know which plugins were best, or how to add social sharing buttons if I hadn’t asked for help.
 Luckily for me, my husband works in computer science, so he has been very helpful to my blog’s success.
-I also ended up asking Google a lot of questions as well as posting questions in the Female Travel Bloggers Facebook Group.
+I also ended up asking Google a lot of questions as well as posting questions in various blogging groups on Facebook.
 I would highly recommend joining Facebook Groups for bloggers so you can ask questions and collaborate with other bloggers.

 7. I Took Time Off When I Felt Drained